 Online banking is a style of bank account management in which you can complete almost all banking activities online.
 By banking online, you can open your account, transfer money between accounts, send money to friends and family, and pay bills — all from your phone or computer.

 Banks that offer online banking can be entirely online.
 In other words, there are no physical branches that you can visit.
 Other types of banks offer both options, where you may be able to visit a branch location and conduct your business online, depending on what is most convenient for you.

 It’s important to note that if you choose an online-only bank with no physical branches, you may be limited in your ability to use cash.
 With these banks, you may not be able to withdraw or deposit cash at all, unless you use an ATM.

 Furthermore, many online banks only allow you to withdraw cash at an ATM but don’t accept cash deposits, even at special deposit-accepting ATMs.

 Fortunately, there are many options for places to open an online bank account.

-The first option is to check with your current bank to see if they offer online banking.
+The first option is to check with your current bank to see if it offers online banking.
 These days, most banks offer this option, with the exception of small banks and credit unions.

 Start with your bank’s website.
-If you can’t find the information you’re looking for, give them a call and ask what the process is like for current members to set up online banking.
+If you can’t find the information you’re looking for, give it a call and ask what the process is like for current members to set up online banking.

 CIT Bank offers great rates on its savings accounts.
 If you’re interested in opening an account here, you can do it entirely online.